collabdotcloud/docs.collab.cloud/docs/admin/admin-latest-changes.md

 ###### Added

 - Latest Changes Documentation
-- Links to Admin Console and Latest Documentation
+- Links to the Admin Console Documentation and Latest Changes page

 ###### Changed